-Welcome to the homepage for McGill MATH 264 Advanced Calculus for Engineers (Fall 2017) taught by Andy Wan, at Jacob’s Math Help Desk!
+Welcome to the homepage for McGill MATH 264 Advanced Calculus for Engineers (Winter 2018) taught by Prof. Pengfei Guan, at Jacob’s Math Help Desk!

-- About the Weekly Mastery Lectures for Math 264.
+- About the Mastery Lectures for MATH 264.

-- Cost & Payment info for Math264.com sessions.
+- Cost & payment info for MATH 264.com Mastery Lectures.